RockefellerArchiveCenter/ccd-education-campaign/README.md

-# The Rockefeller Archive Center’s Culturally Competent (Re)Description Education Campaign
+# Culturally Competent (Re)Description Education Campaign

 A summary of the RAC's CCD Education Campaign.